3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

 - Lenovo ThinkCentre M920q (M920 Tiny)
   + i5-8500T (vPro), TPM2.0
   + Some lower models have TXT support in CPU, but not in PCH 🤯
-  + No ACM in the firmware image
+  + No ACM in the firmware image (despite BIOS option is there)
   + ACM exits with undocumented error: `0xC00014A1`

 .center.image-60[![](/img/tb_aem_lenovo_m920q_front.png)]